minio/docs/source/operations/checklists/hardware.rst

 The provided guidance is intended as a baseline and cannot replace |subnet| Performance Diagnostics, Architecture Reviews, and direct-to-engineering support.

 MinIO, like any distributed system, benefits from selecting identical configurations for all nodes in a given :term:`server pool`.
-Ensure a consistent selection hardware (CPU, memory, motherboard, storage adapters) and software (operating system, kernel settings, system services) across pool nodes.
+Ensure a consistent selection of hardware (CPU, memory, motherboard, storage adapters) and software (operating system, kernel settings, system services) across pool nodes.

-Deployment may exhibit unpredictable performance if nodes have varying hardware or software configurations.
+Deployments may exhibit unpredictable performance if nodes have varying hardware or software configurations.
 Workloads that benefit from storing aged data on lower-cost hardware should instead deploy a dedicated "warm" or "cold" MinIO deployment and :ref:`transition <minio-lifecycle-management-tiering>` data to that tier.

 .. admonition:: MinIO does not provide hosted services or hardware sales